markwragg/markwragg.github.io/drafts/AzCostTools.md

 Get-StorageCost
 ```

 It works in a very similar to way to `Get-SubscriptionCost` (mostly because I started by just copy/pasting that function).
 By default it will query all available storage accounts in your current context, or you can specify one or more storage accounts via the `-AccountName` parameter.
 And then it has the other parameters you'll find familiar: `-BillingMonth`, `-ComparePrevious`, `-ComparePreviousOffset`, `-PreviousMonths` and `-SparkLineSize`.
-Its particularly useful for seeing which storage accounts are the most expensive, and which storage accounts are experiencing active change vs being static.
+It's particularly useful for seeing which storage accounts are the most expensive, and which storage accounts are experiencing active change vs being static.

 ### In summary